 Client Application One using ASP.NET Core MVC

-In this article, I will discuss implementing Client Application One using the ASP.NET Core MVC Project.
+In this article, I will discuss the implementation of Client Application One using the ASP.NET Core MVC Project.
 Please read our previous article about implementing the Resource Server Application using the ASP.NET Core Web API.
 This is the Third Application of our SSO Implementation.

 Creating a New ASP.NET Core MVC Project: